logic-ng/LogicNG/README.md

 The library is released under the Apache License and therefore is free to use in any private, educational, or commercial projects.
 Commercial support is available through the German company [BooleWorks GmbH](http://www.booleworks.com) - the company behind LogicNG.
 Please contact Christoph Zengler at christoph@logicng.org for further details.

 ## Changelog

+### Version 1.5.1 (Release May 2019)
+* Introduced a new `FormulaHelper` class for small utility methods on formulas
+* Added a new NNF predicate
+* Fixed an unspecified behaviour in `SATPredicate`
+* Fixed a small performance issue in the new backbone solver
+* Fixed a bug in a special case of the CNF transformation of a pseudo-Boolean constraint

 ### Version 1.5.0 (Release March 2019)
 * Algorithm & data structures for efficiently computing backbones of formulas